-Today, the global tragedy taking place surpasses anything we have experienced in our lifetimes, but it will pass and hopefully we will be better prepared against future pandemics.
+Today, the global tragedy taking place surpasses anything we have experienced in our lifetimes, but it will pass and, hopefully, we will be better prepared against future pandemics.

 Every ERP vendor and reseller should now be focusing on their plans to ride the downturn in new business sales, consulting revenues, the inevitable customer churn and bad debt.

-Or put another way, what could you offer your existing customers that will help them to weather their own storms as a result of COVID-19, deal with remote working and ensure they maximise their productivity and make every $ work harder?
+Or put another way, what could you offer your existing customers that will help them to weather their own storms as a result of COVID-19, deal with remote working and ensure they maximize their productivity and make every $ work harder?
 And, in helping them, help your own business to survive and prosper?

 At Compleat, we’ve been helping businesses to digitize their accounting and AP in light of COVID-19 – to meet the CFO’s priorities – taking control over all spend, increase AP productivity by up to 90% and reducing costs on what they already buy.
 If you’re wondering how best to successfully engage with existing and new clients by addressing their immediate priorities– we can help.
 Just follow this link.